Unboxed-Software/solana-course/content/env-variables.md

 Let's pull all of this together now by creating and testing a Solana program that will run 4 tests:

-1) Txn on local validator
+1) Txn with correct amounts
-2) Simulated txn on Mainnet
+2) Txn with inccorect amounts
 3) An Admin Config Update - as Admin
 4) An Admin Config Update - not as Admin